 Celebrating the Summer Solstice

-Earlier this week at the Cosy Cottage Workshop in Malton, the team were chatting about celebrations from across the world.
-We began to research and learn about other cultures across the globe and wanted to share our discoveries with you.
+Every year at the Cosy Cottage Workshop in Malton, the team discuss their celebrations of this beautiful time of year and research and learn about other cultures across the globe for the solstice

 The significance of the summer solstice varies between cultures but each tends to emphasise this as a time for growth, renewal and reconnecting with nature.
 What's interesting is just how closely this reflects our current daily life, as lockdown begins to ease and our sleepy town of Malton begins to wake up again.